vycke/crinkles.dev/src/writing/using-recursive-css-to-change-styles-based-on-depth.md

 ![Visualization of a horizontal bar, where segments get darker the more they go into the center](/img/recursive-example.png)

+To see a live example, check this [codepen](https://codepen.io/vyckes/pen/YzgJqVE).

 ## The starting point in HTML

 So how do you implement such a recursive solution?
 Let's first look at the HTML corresponding to the example shown in this article.
 It looks exactly like this.